wcchin/SG_transit_analysis/notes/introduction.md

 % super-spreaders, which is a popular social network analysis topic, could provide some insights on revealing the places that were influential in the disease diffusion process and on uncovering the vulnerable places.
-The identification of super-spreaders is a popular topic in social network studies.
+The identification of super-spreaders is a popular topic in social network studies (REF Pastor2001 - latest).